-Assistant Professor of Nursing, Department Head of Bachelor of Science in Nursing Program
+Assistant Professor of Nursing, Associate Dean, College of Nursing

 The Bachelor of Science in Nursing program at Nicholls State University has changed tremendously since its inception.
 Its students now learn in state-of-the-art facilities with cutting edge technology that students 20 years ago couldn’t even fathom.

 Rebecca Lyons recognizes the changes in the nursing field and bachelor’s program at Nicholls firsthand; she was in the first graduating class of the Bachelor of Science in Nursing program at Nicholls in 1986.